RojoRevolution/rojorevolution/README.md

 My name is David, a Designer and Illustrator for the last 15+ years.

-I'm currently enrolled in a Full-Stack Web Development Bootcamp offered through UT-Austin so I can not only design web products, but build them as well.
-The bootcamp course is set to end in late March 2021, and I am hoping to transition my career to working full-time in web developemt.
+In March 2021, I completed a Full-Stack Web Development Bootcamp offered through UT-Austin.
+So I can now not only design web products, but build them, and I am hoping to transition my career to working full-time in web developemt.

 ### Feel free to find me in the following places: